jonas-sauer/MonotoneParametricMinCut/README.md

 ```

 ## Usage
-The algorithms can be run with the executable ```Benchmark```.
-It expects the input networks to be in a special binary format.
-To convert max-flow instances in [DIMACS format](https://lpsolve.sourceforge.net/5.5/DIMACS_maxf.htm) to this binary format, use the executable ```InstanceLoader```.
-Launch the executables without arguments to get specific usage instructions.
+The algorithms can be run with the executable ```Benchmark```, which expects the input networks to be in a special binary format.
+Use the executable ```InstanceLoader``` to convert instances to this format.
+Two input types are supported:
+* Static max-flow instances in [DIMACS format](https://lpsolve.sourceforge.net/5.5/DIMACS_maxf.htm).
+The executable also offers a command for converting these into parametric instances.
+* Parametric max-flow instances in a custom, DIMACS-like format.
+Example instances and a documentation of the format can be found [here](https://zenodo.org/records/13642985).
+For more detailed usage instructions, launch either executable without arguments.

 ## Benchmarking
 A guide for running the benchmark experiments can be found in `Benchmark/README.md`.